ISHANT-M/Potli/docs/uml-diagrams.md

 ## Sequence diagram — booking and handoff workflow (`assets/sequence-diagram.*`)

-Shows the primary designed interaction end to end: a traveler searching for storage, confirming a booking, the drop-off handoff, and the pickup and payout settlement.
+Shows the primary designed interaction end to end: a traveler searching for storage, logging in, confirming a booking, the drop-off handoff, and the pickup and payout settlement.
 Participants are the Traveler and Storage Partner (actors), the Web App (frontend), the Backend API, the Database, and the Payment Gateway (UPI) — mirroring the DFD Level 0 external entities and the Level 1/2 processes.
+Every synchronous call is bracketed by an activation (execution occurrence) on the receiving lifeline, closed once its reply is sent, per standard sequence-diagram notation.

+- **Discovery** (`P2`): the traveler searches and browses storage options before authenticating, matching the implemented public landing/search flow.
+- **Login** (`P1`): the traveler signs in via the implemented `POST /api/v1/auth/login` endpoint before a booking can be created, matching the JWT-based auth already in `code/backend`.
-- **Discovery & booking** (`P2`, `P31`, `P32`): search, availability
+- **Booking** (`P31`, `P32`): availability validation, payment capture,
-  validation, payment capture, booking record creation, and QR/OTP generation.
+  booking record creation, and QR/OTP generation, authorized with the bearer token from login.
 - **Drop-off handoff** (`P33`, `P34`): the partner scans the check-in code, the API matches it against the booking record, and the drop-off (with photo) is recorded.